wtepfenhart/BioSimVis/Expression Recognition/README.md

 # Facial expression recognition
-A expression recognition experiment based on CNN model(6Layers),and the model get  60% recognize rate on test dateset of fer2013.
+A expression recognition experiment based on CNN model(6Layers),and the model get  60% recognize rate on test dataset of fer2013.

 ## Modelesult